zli117/Orbit/README.md

 Build a personalized dashboard with custom insight cards.
 Each widget runs a saved query and displays the result inline — charts, tables, or formatted text.
 See your data the way you want at a glance.

-### Friends
+### Multi-User & Friends

-Add friends to see their dashboards (read-only).
-Keep private notes on each friendship.
-A lightweight social layer for accountability without oversharing.
+Set up accounts for your family, partner, or friends on the same instance.
+Each person gets their own private workspace.
+Add each other as friends to view dashboards — see how everyone's tracking toward their goals without exposing the details of individual tasks.
+Great for households sharing a home server or small teams keeping each other accountable.

 ### Admin Dashboard